Leyla Harding

-Leyla Harding (also Cavanagh) is a fictional character from the British ITV soap opera, Emmerdale, played by Roxy Shahidi.
+Leyla Harding (also Cavanagh) is a fictional character from the British ITV soap opera Emmerdale, played by Roxy Shahidi.
 She made her first on-screen appearance on 11 August 2008 and was introduced by series producer, Anita Turner.
 The character departed on 5 August 2011.
 Shahidi returned to Emmerdale for two episodes on 25 December 2013.
 She returned full-time in January 2014.
 On 5 January 2018, Shahadi took maternity leave from the show whilst pregnant with her first child.
 She returned on 3 October 2018.
+In October 2024, it was announced that Shahidi would be leaving the soap and Leyla was killed-off in the episode broadcast on 19 February 2025, following a limousine crash.

 Casting

 In July 2008, the Prestwich Advertiser reported that actress Roxy Shahidi had joined the cast of Emmerdale as Leyla Harding.
 Shahidi signed an initial six-month contract.
-She said of her casting: "I’ve been filming for two weeks now and it’s great. [...]
-I’ve done a lot of theatre but not much TV work up to now so it’s great for me to work on such a popular and well established show.
-It’s a dream come true in fact."
+She said of her casting: "I've been filming for two weeks now and it's great. [...]
+I've done a lot of theatre but not much TV work up to now so it's great for me to work on such a popular and well established show.
+It's a dream come true in fact."
 Shahidi later said that she was "so excited", commenting: "This is a brilliant opportunity for me as I've done lots of theatre but not much TV.
 Everyone at Emmerdale has been so warm and welcoming.
 It's such a well-established show and I can't wait to see what Leyla gets up to."
 Emmerdale series producer Anita Turner added, "Rokhsaneh is a terrific actress and an exciting new addition to the cast.
 Leyla's going to have some fun stirring up the factory."

-Character development
+Development

 Characterisation

 Leyla is described as "streetwise" and "savvy".
 Shahidi described her as "very down to earth", "very lovable" and "really ballsy".
 Leyla was initially a new worker at Eric Pollard's (Chris Chittell) factory and it was said that she would immediately get on the right side of him.
 Leyla is reluctant to talk about her past, which sparks speculation about why she has moved to the village.
 Channel Five's soap opera reporting website Holy Soap describe Leyla as a "naive, honest, hard worker who can sometimes be a bit too trusting of people".
 What's on TV deemed her an "attractive woman".
 Shahidi told the Daily Mirror that she and Leyla are "quite similar in some ways" saying "We're both pretty ditsy and we have the same sense of fun.
 Leyla says things without thinking, and I can do that too."
 She added that their lives and relationships are very different because she and Leyla are "worlds apart".